motistudio/celli/README.md

 ```

 ### Events
-All cache instances emit events, which you can easily subscribe to:
+Cache instances emit events that you can subscribe to:

 ```typescript
 cache.on('get', (key) => {
   console.log('set', key)